not-fl3/miniquad/README.md

 * Hackability.
 Working on your own game, highly probable some hardware incompability will be found.
 Working around that kind of bugs should be easy, implementation details should not be hidden under layers of abstraction.

 * Forkability.
-Each platform implementation is, usually, just one pure rust file.
+Each platform implementation is, usually, just one pure Rust file.
 And this file is very copy-paste friendly - it doesnt use any miniquad specific abstractions.
 It is very easy to just copy some part of miniquad's platform implementation and use it standalone.

 # Non goals